Philosopher's stone: Appearance

 Descriptions of the philosopher's stone are numerous and various.
 According to alchemical texts, the stone of the philosophers came in two varieties, prepared by an almost identical method: white (for the purpose of making silver), and red (for the purpose of making gold), the white stone being a less matured version of the red stone.
 Some ancient and medieval alchemical texts leave clues to the physical appearance of the stone of the philosophers, specifically the red stone.
-It is often said to be orange (saffron colored) or red when ground to powder.
+It is often said to be orange (saffron coloured) or red when ground to powder.
 Or in a solid form, an intermediate between red and purple, transparent and glass-like.
 The weight is spoken of as being heavier than gold, and it is soluble in any liquid, and incombustible in fire.

 Alchemical authors sometimes suggest that the stone's descriptors are metaphorical.
-The appearance is expressed geometrically in Michael Maier's Atalanta Fugiens Emblem XXI (1617): "Make of a man and woman a circle; then a quadrangle; out of this a triangle; make again a circle, and you will have the Stone of the Wise.
-Thus is made the stone, which thou canst not discover, unless you, through diligence, learn to understand this geometrical teaching."
+The appearance is expressed geometrically in Atalanta Fugiens Emblem XXI:

 He further describes in greater detail the metaphysical nature of the meaning of the emblem as a divine union of feminine and masculine principles:

 Rupescissa uses the imagery of the Christian passion, saying that it ascends "from the sepulcher of the Most Excellent King, shining and glorious, resuscitated from the dead and wearing a red diadem...".